holochain/holochain/docs/specs/src/hwp_1_intro.md

 ---------------------------------------

-In distributed systems, we believe that it is absolutely fundamental to understand that every action taken by an agent in any social context, happens because that agent has crossed a confidence threshold of some sort, from its own point of view, that the given action is appropriate to take.
+In distributed systems, we believe that it is absolutely fundamental to understand that every action taken by an agent in any social context happens because that agent has crossed a confidence threshold of some sort, from its own point of view, that the given action is appropriate to take.
 Stated another way: agentic assessment of the social context and its coherence allows agents to act.
-This is always true, be it as solved in the Byzantine Generals Problem problem or by Blockchain consensus solutions.
+This is always true, be it as solved in the Byzantine Generals' Problem problem or by Blockchain consensus solutions.

 We also start from the understanding that social spaces are inherently